-Decisions of the SCB will be communicated to the student by a formal letter (sent to the students' Simpson email account) that details the decision and the results of that decision.
+Decisions of the SCB will be communicated to the student by a formal letter (sent to the students'

+Simpson email account) that details the decision and the results of that decision.
 This will be prepared by the SCB chairperson, the SCB advisor, or a person designated by the SCB advisor.
 In addition, the SCB advisor may meet with the student following the hearing.
 At this meeting, the SCB advisor will discuss the decision with the student, and the actions necessary (if any) that accompany that decision.
 It is the student's responsibility to schedule this meeting if desired.

-The letter will be sent by Simpson mail.
+The letter will be sent by Simpson mail; a student can also request to get their letter from the Advisor.
 The student will then be expected to follow through with whatever actions may be required by the SCB.
 Failure to comply with sanctions given by the SCB will be considered appropriate grounds for additional disciplinary consequences.
 These may come from the SCB or may result from a referral to the Office of Student Development.
-Records from the SCB will be maintained and retained by the College as a function of the SCB Advisor in conjunction with College record keeping guidelines.
+Records from the SCB will be maintained and retained by the College as a function of the SCB Advisor in conjunction with college record keeping guidelines.